 Here are some general resources related to Music.

 Overview 🔗 This is the Music section of the University undergraduate prospectus.
 The most important information about the course is here, including entry requirements, course structure, and prerequisites.

 Faculty website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of them is the Faculty of Music undergrad prospectus 🔗 🌟, which gives a general overview of what studying Music at Cambridge is like.
+The most important of them is the Faculty of Music undergraduate handbook 🔗 🌟, which gives a general overview of what studying Music at Cambridge is like.

 Unofficial Prospectus 🔗 This is an unofficial prospectus put together by the Cambridge University Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Music student is like, compared to official materials.

 One key element of the Cambridge Music course is a compulsory paper entitled ‘Music and Musicology Today’, which essentially focuses on the overarching question of ‘how do music and musical performance make meaning in society today?’.
 In preparation for this, consider the influence of gender, language, race, sexuality and time on a variety of genres and styles of music.
 The suggested preliminary materials recommend a variety of twenty-first century examples, ranging from Kaija Saariaho’s ‘Circle Map’ to Beyonce’s ‘Lemonade’!

 First year students will also study a period of Western music history, taking into account changes in compositional style as well as historical and cultural contexts.
 These texts may provide a useful introduction: